fossas/spectrometer/docs/userguide.md

 FOSSA offers a way to manually upload dependencies provided we support the dependency type.
 Manually specifying dependencies is very helpful in the event your package manager is unsupported or you are using a custom and nonstandard dependency management solution.

 The FOSSA CLI will automatically read `fossa-deps.yml` in the root directory (usually the current working directory) when `fossa analyze` is run and parse dependencies from it.
-The CLI also accepts `fossa-deps.yaml`, but will abort if it finds both.

 > Tip: Use a script to generate this file before running `fossa analyze` to keep your results updated.